thelitelboy/thelitelboy.github.io/Resume.md

 tag: resume
 ---

+<h3><a href="">PDF</a></h3>

-I'm a young programmer desiring to learn more about the video game programming world and to improve my skills.
-Interested on physics and gameplay programming.
+I’m a young programmer desiring to learn more about the video game programming world and to improve my skills.
+Interested in physics and gameplay programming.
 Experienced using C++, Unity and Unreal.

 I am looking forward to work in the video games industry, to continue learning from people with experience and passion for video games.

 I like participating in Game Jams, I think it’s a great way to learn new things as you are experimenting.
-My favourite type of games are those with a huge world where you can spend hours and hours doing whatever you want, following an story or not, for example Minecraft, Monster Hunter, The Elder Scrolls… But I am also a big fan of games with an interesting story to tell as Portal, Bioshock or Dishonored.
+My favourite type of games is those with a huge world where you can spend hours and hours doing whatever you want, following a story or not, for example, Minecraft, Monster Hunter, The Elder Scrolls… But I am also a big fan of games with an interesting story to tell as Portal, Bioshock or Dishonored.

 ## **Interests**